aim42/aim42.org-site/_pages/contact.md

 ##  I'm Gernot Starke.

-As [innoQ-Fellow](https://innoq.com) and practical software- and architecture practitioner I support organizations of various domains in improving their software.
+As [innoQ-Fellow](https://innoq.com) and software- and architecture practitioner I support organizations of various domains in improving their software.

 Apart from optimizing _time-to-market_, I focus on reducing maintenance- and operational costs,